PhilterPaper/Perl-PDF-Builder/README.md

 * Pod::Simple::XHTML (3.45 or higher, needed if using buildDoc.pl utility to create HTML documentation)
 * SVGPDF (0.087 or higher, needed if using SVG image functions)

+If an optional package is needed for cetain extended functionality, but not installed, sometimes PDF::Builder will be able to fall back to built-in partial functionality (TIFF and PNG images), but other times will fail.
+After installing the missing package, you may wish to then run the t-test suite for that library to confirm that it is properly running, as well as running the examples.

 **Note** that some of these packages, in turn, make use of various open source libraries (DLLs/shared libs) that you may need to hunt around for, and install on your system before you can install a given package.
 That is, they may not